Seasonal Affective Disorder | Symptoms, Causes & Treatment

 • Feeling tiredness, fatigue, and lack of energy.

-• Changes in sleep (especially oversleeping in winter SAD).
+• Changes in sleep (especially oversleeping in winter SAD).irritation social withdrawal and reduced motivation shown as behavioral effects of seasonal affective disorder.

 • Appetite changes (often craving carbohydrates).